Tidlig adgang — 599 kr engangsbeløb mens de første 100 kunder tilmelder sig. 60 dages pengene-retur-garanti.

 €250–€800

-Often priced separately from servers, especially for a "premium" cocktail bar.
+Often priced separately from servers, especially for a premium cocktail bar.
+Editorial estimate.

 Ice + non-alcoholic